 “These native grass areas are efficient in building soil carbon and only require one mowing every 2-3 years,” Samanns said.
 “That results in substantial reduction in fuel use through less mowing and emission of greenhouse gasses.
 The warm season grasses will also sequester more atmospheric carbon, or about 0.3 to 1.7 metric tons per acre, per year.”

 Another way these private firms are promoting environmental stewardship is through the support of regional restoration projects, as well as searching for ways to reduce the impact their business practices have on these natural areas.

 Maintaining funding during economic downturns is essential so that gains are not lost due to lack of funding of maintenance and enforcement/protection services.
 Through targeted investment and contributions, these businesses can be the drivers of successful ecosystem restoration initiatives worldwide.

 “Our WSP teams that work on these projects with both public and private clients recognize that they are directly contributing to the solutions to some of our societies long term challenges, such as climate change, losses to biodiversity, coastal resiliency and clean water,” Brunton said.
 “It is rewarding to have the opportunity to advance ecosystems restoration projects that are complex and often challenging on many levels.”

-To read Part 1 of the UN Ecosystem Restoration series, click here.
+To read Part 3 of the UN Ecosystem Restoration series on shoreline restoration, click here.